nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit 3 ag/1222` This command is not allowed as age should be less than or equal to 120 and must be a positive integer.
 * `edit 1 ag/50 A/John street` This command is not allowed as it has invalid prefix.
-* `edit 1 nric/SS92433AB` This command is allowed.
-Hence, user must check the NRIC inputted carefully.
+* `edit 1 nric/SS92433AB` command is permissible.
+However, it is important for the user to carefully verify the NRIC that has been inputted to ensure its accuracy.

 ### Appointment